 above).
 These examples will be generated by using the information from the

-neighbors nearest neighbours of each example of the minority class.
+neighbors nearest neighbor of each example of the minority class.

-neighbors controls how many of these neighbours are used.
+neighbors controls how many of these neighbor are used.

 All columns used in this step must be numeric with no missing data.

 When used in modeling, users should strongly consider using the

 skip = TRUE so that the extra sampling is not